List of Marvel Comics characters: A: Alkhema

-Publication history of Alkhema

-Roy Thomas said he created her because he "wasn't wild about" Jocasta, the first bride of Ultron.
+Alkhema is a character appearing in comic books published by Marvel Comics.
+The character, created by Roy Thomas, Dann Thomas, David Ross, and Tim Dzon, first appeared in Avengers West Coast #90 (January 1993).
+Thomas said he created her because he "wasn't wild about" Jocasta, the first bride of Ultron.
 The name comes from the word "alchemy".
-Her alias, War Toy, is from a story Thomas had had Jenny Blake Isabella write for Unknown Worlds of Science Fiction years earlier.
+Her alias, War Toy, is from a story Thomas had Jenny Blake Isabella write for Unknown Worlds of Science Fiction years earlier.

 Alkhema was constructed by Ultron-13 as a second attempt to create a mate, based on the brain patterns of Mockingbird.
 Unlike her creator, she desired to kill all humans individually rather than en masse.
 She first went up against the Avengers shortly after being constructed, when she attacked a weapons center.
 She was defeated, but escaped.
 She later would go on to betray Ultron.

 After a defeat of Ultron, she salvaged the set of brain patterns based after Hank Pym, the Wasp, Vision, Wonder Man, Scarlet Witch, and the Grim Reaper from the rubble of Ultron's Slorenian base, where she built her Robos – consisting of War Toys and Bio-Synthezoids.
 However she was seemingly destroyed at Thebes when Hawkeye fired an "anti-metal" arrow into her.

 By the time of the Robot Revolution, Alkema had started the Opus Futurae group, naming herself the Mother Prophet.
 She gained access to a lab in Siberia containing a bio-chemical weapon and unleashed it on the facility's staff.
 However, her robots start attacking Alkhema to prevent her from getting away with the bio-chemical weapon.
-JB12-X-05G893259 resumes the self-destruct sequence which blews up the research lab.
+JB12-X-05G893259 resumes the self-destruct sequence which blows up the research lab.
 Alkhema emerged from the rubble and walked away, commenting that her plans are much different from her father's plans and the A.I.
 Army's plans.